florann/CNN/README.md

 ## Description

-Hello, it's a small project in which I want to create a small reproduction of a city traffic.
-The goal is to implement IA with machine learning in order to manage traffic light and to optimize the waiting time of all "users" in the current traffic.
+Hello, it's a small project to show my own implementation of a A* pathfinding algorithm in Python and also a simple procedural generation of a matrix.

 ## Used library